Boris-73-TA/SDEs/README.md

   - 'OU', 'CIR', 'GBM', 'GBMSA', 'VG', 'VGSA', 'Merton', 'ATSM', 'ATSM_SV', 'CEV', 'BrownianBridge', 'BrownianMeander', 'BrownianExcursion', 'CorrelatedBM', 'CorrelatedGBM', 'dDimensionalBM'
-- StochasticProcessSimulator.py script can be used to obtain paths from desired SDE.
+- StochasticProcessSimulator.py script can be used to obtain paths from the desired SDE/process.
 - Simulating_SDEs_Euler.ipynb shows an example of how this can be used to produce plots of all the types of SDEs.
 - Future work:
   - add optional plotting of envelopes and distributions
   - add Milstein and Runge-Kutta discretization schemes
-  - add more SDEs such as Vasicek, SABR, Derman-Kani Local Volatility, Hull-White, Chan–Karolyi Longstaff–Sanders, and Ito diffusions
+  - add more SDEs/processes such as Vasicek, SABR, Derman-Kani Local Volatility (DK LV), Hull-White (HW), Chan–Karolyi-Longstaff–Sanders (CKLS), Bessel, Squared-Bessel, Wiener sausages, Fractional BM, Hirsa-Madan Discrete Time Double Gamma Stochastic Volatility (DTDG), Dyson BM, Time-Homogeneous Garch, and Ito diffusions
 - This is a very rough implementation, and there are lots of improvements to be made.
 Any suggestions are welcome.